Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Experiments and Results

 \subsubsection{Ablation Study: MCTF configuration}

-\\[0.1cm] In the following, we examine several configurations of our MCTF coder.
-In doing so, we evaluate the benefits of our proposed downsampling strategy and content adaptive MCTF approach.
+In the following section, several MCTF coder configurations are examined.
+In doing so, the benefits of the proposed downsampling strategy and content-adaptive MCTF approach are evaluated.

-\paragraph*{Multiple MCTF Stages} \\[0.1cm] First, we evaluate a single MCTF stage (''MCTF-Single'') in comparison to multiple MCTF stages.
-The latter uses dedicated MCTF modules for each temporal decomposition level, i.e., different DN, motion estimation, and motion vector compression networks for every level.
-Table~\ref{tab:bd2} compares the MCTF-Single model to the MCTF model with multiple MCTF stages as anchor.
+\paragraph*{Multiple MCTF Stages}\mbox{} \\ First, a single MCTF stage (''MCTF-Single'') is evaluated and compared with multiple MCTF stages.
+The latter uses dedicated MCTF modules for each temporal decomposition level, that is, different DN, motion estimation, and motion vector compression networks for every level.
+Table~\ref{tab:bd2} compares the MCTF-Single model with the MCTF model with multiple MCTF stages as an anchor.
 The MCTF-Single model is obtained at the end of training stage three (cf. Table~\ref{tab:training}).
-We include it into our evaluation, because it corresponds to the standard approach common in traditional MCTF.
+It is included in the evaluation, because it corresponds to the standard approach commonly used in traditional MCTF.

-On both data sets, MCTF-Single results in a BD rate degradation of over +16\% and +29\% for a GOP size of 4 and 8.
+On both data sets, MCTF-Single results in a BD rate degradation of over +16\% and +29\% for GOP sizes of 4 and 8, respectively.
 Therefore, multiple MCTF stages are necessary to achieve improved rate-distortion performance for higher temporal decomposition levels with larger frame distances.

-The impact of multiple MCTF stages on rate-distortion curves is illustrated by Fig.~\ref{fig:uvg1} for the UVG data set.
-The models with multiple MCTF stages (blue) clearly outperform a single stage (orange) independent of the GOP size.
+The impact of multiple MCTF stages on the rate-distortion curves for the UVG data set is illustrated in Fig.~\ref{fig:uvg1}.
+The models with multiple MCTF stages (blue) clearly outperform a single stage (orange), independent of the GOP size.

-\paragraph*{Downsampling Strategy (MCTF-DS)} \\[0.1cm] Next, we evaluate the MCTF-DS approach introduced in Section~\ref{sec:ds}.
-On average, the MCTF-DS models (gray) lead to a reduced bitrate at roughly the same quality compared to the baseline models in blue, as can be seen in Fig.~\ref{fig:uvg1}.
-The bitrate savings are due to the smaller spatial resolution of the motion vectors that requires less rate.
-At the same time, there is no significant quality degradation and for some rate points, the quality is even slightly improved.
-On average, MCTF-DS leads to coding gains between 2 and 3\%, measured in terms of BD rate compared to the MCTF with multiple stages as anchor (cf. Table~\ref{tab:bd2}).
-However, MCTF-DS degrades performance on the MCL-JCV data set for a GOP size of 8.
+\paragraph*{Downsampling Strategy (MCTF-DS)} \mbox{} \\ Next, the MCTF-DS approach introduced in Section~\ref{sec:ds} is evaluated.
+On average, the MCTF-DS models (gray) lead to a reduced bitrate at approximately the same quality as the baseline models (blue), as shown in Fig.~\ref{fig:uvg1}.
+The bitrate savings are due to the smaller spatial resolution of the motion vectors, which requires a lower rate.
+At the same time, there is no significant quality degradation, and for some rate points, the quality is even slightly improved.
+On average, MCTF-DS leads to coding gains between 2 and 3\%, measured in terms of BD rate, compared to the MCTF model with multiple stages as an anchor (cf. Table~\ref{tab:bd2}).
+However, MCTF-DS degrades the performance on the MCL-JCV data set for a GOP size of 8.